groupgets/LeptonModule/README.md

 MbedLPC1768Lepton
 --------------
-This example uses the Mbed frame work to read from the Lepton camera, The example is the LPC1768, though any mbed with the correct hardware, spi and usb serial out, will work.
-An efficient software implementation, it will send at 5FPS.
-Suggested improvement would use the DMA available on the mbed (platform dependant).
+This example uses the Mbed frame work to read from the Lepton camera.
+The example uses the LPC1768, though any mbed with the correct hardware, spi and usb serial out, will work.
+This implementation will send at 5FPS.
+Suggested improvement would use the DMA available on the mbed (platform dependant) to allow parralel reading fromt the Lepton and sending to the PC, this should achieve the max 9FPS.
 There is also a python script that reads this, the image is headed with 0xDEADBEEF like the stm32nucleo version.
 The image is presented as a colour mapped image where the min and max colour can be changed by clicking with the right and left mouse buttons on the points of interest in the image.
 The image is upscaled for visability, and an FPS readout is given.